labanskoller/hackeriet_blog/_posts/2017-02-13-nullcon-crypto-question-2.md

 350

 #### Writeup
-The nullcon ctf competition ran this weekend, and the organizers managed to completly give away one of the crypto challenges by giving out a hint that made it trivial.
+The nullcon ctf competition ran this weekend, and the organizers managed to completely give away one of the crypto challenges by giving out a hint that made it trivial.

 The problem was given as this image: [problem](/images/cryptopuzzle2.png)